 Tip: Sam’s hobbit-hole is featured in the last film of the original trilogy; after bidding farewell to Frodo, he can be seen returning home.

-Drinking at The Green Dragon
+Drinking brew at The Green Dragon

 There’s only one Dragon in Bywater, and that’s Green.

 The area outside the pub is rather scenic.
 Here, you can find the double-arched bridge along with an operational mill, a little dock with fishing rods and picnic stuff by the lake; there is even some hobbit-themed music playing.
 Therefore, it’s a great idea to grab your meal and head outdoors.

 But how is the interior decorated?

-The slanted roofs and the round doorways, the replica paintings, the authentic kegs and the aged glass panes will all take you to a different age.
-Unfortunately, you only have about 20 to 30 minutes to soak up the atmosphere of this whimsical old-world tavern.
+The slanted roofs and the round doorways, the replica paintings, the authentic kegs and the aged glass panes will take you to a different age.
+Unfortunately, you only have about 20 to 30 minutes to soak up the atmosphere of this old-world tavern.

 Once inside the pub keep your eyes open for hidden gems like the following poem: